Procedure for Handling Complaints

 In handling complaints, we aim to identify and remedy any recurring or systematic problems, for example, by:

 - Analyzing the causes of individual complaints so as to identify whether there are any root causes common to types of complaint;

 - Considering whether such root causes may also affect other processes or products, including those not directly linked to your complaint; and

 - Where we can reasonably do so, correcting such root causes.

 Financial Ombudsman Service

-The Financial Ombudsman Service is an independent and government-backed service designed to help retail consumers and small commercial businesses (annual turnover of less than £1million) who find themselves in a dispute with a financial organisation such as us.
+The Financial Ombudsman Service is an independent and government-backed service designed to help retail consumers and small commercial businesses (annual turnover of less than £1 million) who find themselves in a dispute with a financial organization such as us.

-It is a free service and it can be contacted at any point in a dispute providing the complainant has first contacted the financial organisation with whom the dispute relates to.
-Most cases are resolved within a 6-month period however some inevitably take longer (depending on the nature and complexity of the case).
+It is a free service and it can be contacted at any point in a dispute providing the complainant has first contacted the financial organization with whom the dispute relates to.
+Most cases are resolved within a 6-month period, however, some inevitably take longer (depending on the nature and complexity of the case).

 The Financial Ombudsman can consider complaints about a wide range of financial matters – from insurance and mortgages to savings and investments.
 They are not a regulator or trade body or a consumer champion – their role is to take an objective standpoint and help settle disputes.